HowardPWardinkle/howardpwardinkle.github.io/books.md

 by Joan Irvine (Author), Linda Hendry (Illustrator)

 This is the book that started it all.
-Once at the library with Howard Jr., I was browsing the shelves and found this book, checked it out, and starting making pop-ups.
+Once at the library with Howard Jr., I was browsing the shelves and found this book, checked it out, and started making pop-ups.
 Since I enjoyed it so much, I sought out books in the taller childrens'[^1] section and really got going with [Paul Jackson's pop-up book](/books.html#the-pop-up-book-step-by-step-instructions-for-creating-over-100-original-paper-projects)

 ## Origami Architecture